dstgo/steamworks/README.md

 # steam
-pacakge to inertacting with steam network written in golang
+`steamwork` is a package for interacting with steam network written in golang, imitated from [ValvePython/steam](https://github.com/ValvePython/steam).